Aptomi/k8s-app-engine/README.md

 Google Kubernetes Engine | Useful if you have a new Google account and free credits | [Configure Aptomi to use GKE](docs/k8s_gke.md) k8s / Minikube | Single-node, local machine with 16GB+ RAM | [Configure Aptomi to use Minikube](docs/k8s_minikube.md) k8s / Docker For Mac | Single-node, local machine with 16GB+ RAM | [Configure Aptomi to use Docker For Mac](docs/k8s_docker_for_mac.md)

-Having a powerful k8s cluster with good internet connection will definitely provide *better experience* compared to a single-node k8s local cluster.
-GKE would be one of the best options.

 ### Step #3: Running Examples